-Delaware State Parks offer badge programs, volunteer projects and many recreation opportunities for Boy and Girl Scouts of all ages at various sites across the state.
-Take a look at the program calendar below for upcoming Boy and Girl Scout programs or contact one of the parks listed on the sidebar for more information about their badge programs.
+Delaware State Parks offer badge programs, volunteer projects, and many recreation opportunities for Boy and Girl Scouts of all ages at various sites across the state.
+Take a look at the program calendar below for upcoming Boy and Girl Scout programs or contact one of the parks listed below for more information about their badge programs.

 Badge programs include topics such as ecology and nature, birding, orienteering, canoeing, camping, history and more.

 Park entrance fees charged from March 1 to November 30 are not included in program fees.
 For more details visit the Passes, Tags, and Fees page.